Patient education: Acid reflux (gastroesophageal reflux disease) in adults (Beyond the Basics)

-Patient information: Acid reflux (gastroesophageal reflux disease) in adults (The Basics)
+Patient education: Acid reflux (gastroesophageal reflux disease) in adults (The Basics)

-Patient information: Acid reflux (gastroesophageal reflux disease) in children and adolescents (The Basics)
+Patient education: Acid reflux (gastroesophageal reflux disease) in children and adolescents (The Basics)

-Patient information: Acid reflux (gastroesophageal reflux disease) during pregnancy (The Basics)
+Patient education: Acid reflux (gastroesophageal reflux disease) during pregnancy (The Basics)

-Patient information: Acid reflux (gastroesophageal reflux) in babies (The Basics)
+Patient education: Acid reflux (gastroesophageal reflux) in babies (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Acid reflux (gastroesophageal reflux disease) in children and adolescents (Beyond the Basics)
+Patient education: Acid reflux (gastroesophageal reflux disease) in children and adolescents (Beyond the Basics)